-Determining whether modifications are necessary starts with identification of situations where Sample collection involves Skaters who are Minors and ends with modifications to Sample collection procedures where necessary and where possible.
+Determining, whether modifications are necessary, starts with identification of situations where Sample collection involves Skaters who are Minors and ends with modifications to Sample collection procedures where necessary and where possible.

-The Testing Authority has responsibility for ensuring, when possible, that the DCO has any information necessary to conduct a Sample Collection Session with a Skater who is a Minor.
-This includes confirming wherever necessary that the organiser of the Event obtains the necessary parental consent for Testing any participating Skater who is a Minor.
+2.3.1 The Testing Authority has responsibility for ensuring, when possible, that the DCO has any information necessary to conduct a Sample Collection Session with a Skater who is a Minor.
+This includes confirming wherever necessary that the necessary parental consent for Testing any participating Skater who is a Minor is given.